 Some strategic ways to look at this data include:

-- Platinum tier - Check that you are on track to remain at or above 100 matured orders in 30 calendar days so as to maintain your Platinum tier.
+Platinum tier - Check that you are on track to remain at or above 50 matured orders or $1,000 in gross merchandise value (GMV) in 30 calendar days so as to maintain your Platinum tier.

-- Gold, Silver & Bronze tiers - Look at matured orders in 90 days to make sure you are on track to maintain the required 50 matured orders in 90 calendar days.
-If meeting the required 50 matured orders, then look at matured orders in 30 days to determine if/what action can be taken to try and close that gap to reach the Platinum tier requirement of 100 orders in 30 days.
+Gold, Silver & Bronze tiers - Look at matured orders in 90 days to make sure you are on track to maintain the required 30 matured orders in 90 calendar days.
+If meeting the required 30 matured orders, then look at matured orders in 30 days to determine if/what action can be taken to try and close that gap to reach the Platinum tier requirement of 50 orders or $1,000 in GMV in 30 days.
 Review your opportunities to grow orders and implement a strategy (see the different options/approaches that may help, below).

 There are different options/approaches that may help increase matured orders, and the decision of which option(s) to try depends on your specific circumstances (i.e., business, goals, user base, current performance metrics, etc.):

-- Merchant Promotions Platform (available to Platinum, Gold, and Silver tier merchants) offers Discount and Flash Sale promotion tools that promote % discounted products in the Deals section of Wish.
+- Merchant Promotions Platform (available to Platinum, Gold, and Silver tier merchants) offers promotion tools that promote % discounted products in the Deals section of Wish.